ConvertAPI/docs/content-types.md

 --43cf1475-ab15-4c6b-b5ee-e2cbcedfe92f--
 ```
 ### application/octet-stream
-Response body is result file content.
-File name can be found in `content-disposition` header field.
-Can be used with converters that produce only one file result.
+The response body is a result of converted file content.
+The filename can be found in `content-disposition` header field.
+It can be used with converters that produce a single file result.